 Author Archives: Margaret Coker

-Margaret Coker, the editor-in-chief, started her two-decade career in journalism at Cox Newspapers before going to work at The Wall Street Journal and The New York Times.
-In that time she covered stories from 32 countries on four continents.
+Margaret Coker is editor-in-chief of The Current GA, based in Coastal Georgia.
+She started her two-decade career in journalism at Cox Newspapers before going to work at The Wall Street Journal and The New York Times.
+Contact her at margaret.coker@thecurrentga.org.

 Margaret has won numerous national journalism prizes for investigative, business and diplomatic reporting as well as feature writing.
 She led a team of Wall Street Journal reporters named as finalists for the Pulitzer Prize in International Reporting in 2017.
 She is the author of “The Spymaster of Baghdad,” a nonfiction book of Iraqi patriotism in the battle against Isis.